-Our aim, in the Junior department, is to develop self-assured children who are well-prepared for the challenges of secondary school and beyond.
+Our aim, in the Prep years, is to develop self-assured children who are well-prepared for the challenges of secondary school and beyond.

 All pupils follow a curriculum which includes English, Mathematics, Science, Geography, History, Computing, Design Technology, Art, Music, PE/Games, French and PSHE.
 As well as academic subjects, the children begin to develop the life skills, values and learning techniques to help them achieve their learning goals and extend the range of possibilities open to them both at St Joseph’s and beyond.

 The children also benefit from a wealth of trips and visits which enhance learning and extra-curricular activities which are designed to suit their strengths, broaden their horizons or simply add fun to the school day.